-Choice paralysis is when, faced with many options, we get lost in the details of each and either make a decision we’re dissatisfied with or we give up and opt not to choose any alternative.
+Choice paralysis occurs when, overwhelmed by many options, we become stuck in the details of each, leading to either dissatisfaction with our decision or giving up and not choosing any alternative.

 Limit Your Options

 - Stop searching once you’ve found a solution that meets your needs.
-If you’re paying attention to details, there are no perfect solutions and searching for them wastes time, adds confusion and will leave you disappointed when you run out of time to make a decision.
+If you’re paying attention to details, there are no perfect solutions, and searching for them wastes time, adds confusion, and will leave you disappointed when you run out of time to make a decision.

 Remember, choosing from a limited quantity of high-quality options will yield much better results than evaluating an abundance of mediocre ones.